What is Career-Technical Education?

 Does an academic teacher still need to get a Career-Technical license?

-How do I get to talk with an advisor?
+How can I speak with an advisor?

 What is NOCTI?